-WSNA is the designated union for nurses and health service professionals in the state of Washington in various public agencies or health facilities.
+Washington State Nurses Association (WSNA) is the designated union for nurses and health service professionals in the state of Washington in various public agencies or health facilities.
 Currently, WSNA represents over 18,000 workers.

 Both public and private sector workplaces have WSNA union representation.
 While membership and payment of full membership charges are optional in both public and private sector unions, this page addresses public setor employees’ right to end deductions.
 Private sector union members may not be able to end dues collection entirely, but do have the right to pay a reduced amount as articulated in the CWA v.
 Beck U.S. Supreme Court Case.